|Display from 2005 Jane Addams School of Democracy Freedom Festival (St Paul, MN)|

 Strong Children, Strong Museums, Strong Communities

 Where do museums fit in?
 Along with libraries and schools, museums are part of a civic infrastructure that is critical to vibrant, resilient communities and to the well-being of their citizens including, of course, children.
 While schools have a particular civic function–to provide basic education–museums and libraries do not.
-They do, however, have a responsibility to use their resources to contribute to a rich, shared, public life.
+They do, however, have a responsibility to use their resources to contribute to a rich, shared, inclusive, public life.

 - Take the wealth of children’s potential seriously.
 Involve people from across the museum in actively pursuing ways to make children’s thinking visible.
 Develop, adapt, and practice documentation.
 Develop museum-based practices for observing, noticing, responding to, scaffolding, extending, recording, and revisiting evidence of children’s learning.